Decedent Pumpkin Whoopie Pies spiced with ginger and cinnamon, and accompanied with a divine cream cheese marshmallow fluff frosting. Heaven!

 - 100g (3½oz) marshmallow fluff

-- Preheat the oven to 170℃/325℉/Gas Mark 3 and line 2 baking trays with parchment paper.
-Or alternatively, spray 2 whoopie pie tins with non stick cooking spray.
+- To make the Whoopie Pies – Preheat the oven to 170°C/325°F/Gas Mark 3 and line 2 baking trays with parchment paper.
+Or alternatively, spray 2 whoopie pie tins with non-stick cooking spray.

 - Mix together the sunflower oil, sugar and vanilla until combined and light in colour.
-Tip in the egg and pumpkin puree and mix until all the ingredients are incorporated.
+Add the egg and pumpkin puree and mix until all the ingredients are incorporated.